kevinDrennan/web_engineering_B00084443_Kevin_Drennan/README.md

 tag less than 15 characters
 create tag database
 add tags when creating ref

+Lecturer
+publish bib to be public
+accept tag to be public
+accept ref to be public

 ADMIN
 in admin view space between table and _base